acediatic/750-Assignment-1/stronger/README.md

 ### [Exercise Page](./lib/pages/exercise_page.dart)

 The exercise page displays an exercise.
 It has an adjustable counter, allowing the user to keep track of the number of repetitions they've completed.
-Navigating back to the workout screen, then back again to the exercise demonstrates that the count is still preservered - this is persisted in (volatile) memory.

 ### [Create Workout Page](./lib/pages/create_workout_page.dart)